Valerie C. Woodard Center

 She served as a part-time faculty member at the University of North Carolina at Charlotte in the Social Work Department for nine years.
 Her background includes experience in the mental health and substance abuse fields.

 Ronnie Devine, Assistant Director of Community Support Services

 Devine is the Community Support Services department's first Assistant Director, a new position created in 2018.
-His promotion means he will have oversight of the department's strategic business plan and the communications team among other duties as a member of the CSS Leadership Team.
-His start date is Aug.
+He has oversight of the department's strategic business plan and the communications team among other duties as a member of the CSS Leadership Team.
+Devine assumed this role on Aug.
 1, 2018.